 Later in 2010, a lost prototype of the iPhone4 showed up at a pub in the back yard of Element Case.
 The pictures and the hype surrounding the rare find gave Sasaki an idea to create a case that highlights the clean top and bottom glass surfaces of the iPhone4.
 He quickly went to work creating the Vapor 4, soon becoming the most talked about iPhone case in the world.

-From building cases in a garage, to now employing a full staff of highly talented designers, customer service reps, and business minds, one thing never changes: their dedication to creating high end, beautifully crafted products made in the USA.
+From building cases in a garage, to now employing a full staff of highly talented designers, customer service reps, and business minds, one thing never changes: their dedication to creating high end, beautifully crafted products designed in the USA.